 The USTP's staff must continually address emerging legal issues and challenges in chapter 11.
 Annually, the USTP participates in a variety of chapter 11 reorganization cases, ranging from small, single proprietorship cases to giant, multinational conglomerates.
-Without substituting its business judgment for that of parties with a monetary stake in a case, the USTP focuses its attention on such areas as the appointment of official committees of creditors and equity holders, the retention of professionals under § 327, professional compensation issues, and the adequacy of disclosure statements, especially in smaller cases.
+Without substituting its business judgment for that of parties with a monetary stake in a case, the USTP focuses its attention on such areas as the appointment of official committees of creditors and equity holders, the retention of professionals under § 327, professional compensation issues, and, especially in smaller cases, the adequacy of disclosure statements.

 In the area of retention of professionals, the USTP focuses on the lack of disinterestedness and actual conflicts of interest which may take the form of the professional regularly representing other parties in matters unrelated to the bankruptcy case such as a large shareholder, a priority or secured creditor, or a stalking horse bidder or potential purchaser.
+The USTP regularly scrutinizes the accuracy and completeness of disclosures of connections that professionals must make to be retained by the debtor-in-possession or committee and will seek disqualification based on inadequate disclosures, such as it successfully did in the Universal Building Products case.
 To the extent that a waiver may have been obtained, the U. S. Trustee will act to make sure that the waiver allows for the professional to meet the fiduciary duty that is owed to the debtor or committee client.
 The USTP also focuses on compensation issues and continues to monitor professional fees in large chapter 11 cases at the time of retention.
-The U.S. Trustee has attempted to negotiate or ensure more favorable rates, similar to those rates the professional might provide to its most favorable clients, and require professionals to submit and live within their budgets.
+In an effort to enhance transparency in professional fees, in particular attorneys' fees in large chapter 11 cases, the USTP has proposed significant revisions to the Fee Guidelines it adopted in 1996 pursuant to a Congressional mandate.
+The Guidelines establish the standards that USTP offices are to follow in reviewing fee applications.
+These revisions would seek information establishing that the fees charged by the bankruptcy lawyers are comparable to what non-bankruptcy lawyers would charge for work of similar complexity.
+Among additional guidelines are those seeking fee statements in computerized formats, seeking an increased use of and adherence to budgets, and seeking additional disclosures with respect to some potentially abusive billing practices.
+The USTP has sought and received comments on the proposed revisions, and is in the process of evaluating those comments.
+The USTP intends to complete and implement revised guidelines in phases beginning in FY 2012.

-During FY 2011, the USTP filed 4,566 motions to convert or dismiss chapter 11 cases.
+During FY 2012, the USTP filed 4,423 motions to convert or dismiss chapter 11 cases.
 The grounds for such motions, which are critical to the effective functioning of the reorganization provisions of the Bankruptcy Code, typically include dissipation of estate assets without a reasonable likelihood of rehabilitation, failure to file financial reports, cancellation of insurance, or non-payment of taxes.